OpenFAST/openfast/docs/source/dev/performance.rst

 Performance-Profiling and Optimization
 ======================================
-A major focus of he OpenFAST team is performance-profiling and optimization of the OpenFAST software with the goal of improving time-to-solution performance for the most computationally expensive use cases.
-The process generally involves initial profiling and hotspot analysis, then identifying specific subroutines to target for optimization in the physics modules and glue-code of OpenFAST.
+A major focus of the OpenFAST team is performance-profiling and optimization of the OpenFAST software with the goal of improving time-to-solution performance for the most computationally expensive use cases.
+The process generally involves initial profiling and hotspot analysis, then identifying specific subroutines to target for optimization in the physics modules and glue-codes.

 A portion of this work was supported by Intel® through its designation of NREL as an `Intel® Parallel Computing Center (IPCC) <https://software.intel.com/en-us/ipcc>`_.

-The findings and recommended programming practices are presented here.
+The procedures, findings, and recommended programming practices are presented here.
 This is a working document and will be updating as additional studies are completed.

 Tuning the Intel® tools to perform best on NREL's hardware and adding high level multithreading yielded a maximum 3.8x time-to-solution improvement for one